MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 **As a sales manager, you can**

--	View what’s happening in sales calls, insights on the behaviors of your top sellers, and the sales pipeline for the current quarter.
-To learn more, see <link will be added Team Overview>
+-	View and compare what’s happening in sales calls and insights on the behaviors of your top sellers<!--, and the sales pipeline for the timeline-->.
+To learn more, see [View team information](conversation-intelligence-team-overview.md)

--	View team’s insights, customer sentiment, team’s conversational style, and sales pipeline.
-To learn more, View and understand team’s overview <link will be added Team Overview>.
+-	View team’s insights, customer sentiment, and team’s conversational style<!--, and sales pipeline-->.
+To learn more, see [View team information](conversation-intelligence-team-overview.md).

--	View and understand individual sale rep’s conversation style, sales pipeline, customer sentiment, insights, and call history.
-To learn more, View and understand seller details<link will be added Seller details>
+-	View and understand individual seller’s conversation style<!--, sales pipeline-->, customer sentiment, insights, and call history.
+To learn more, see [View sales rep information](conversation-intelligence-seller-details.md).

 -	View insights on the status of your current sales period such as the sum of actual revenue, total estimated revenues, total deals won, and the average revenue generated.
+To learn more, see [View overall sales and seller insights](dynamics365-sales-insights-app-home-page.md).

 **As a seller, you can**

 -	View your conversation insights, customer sentiment, conversations style, sales pipeline, and call history.
-To learn more, View and understand seller details<link will be added Seller details>
+To learn more,  see [View sales rep information](conversation-intelligence-seller-details.md).

 **As a administrator, you can**